Ilie-Ioan/C--Learning/README.md

 In the next stages, I will be learning the following intermediate and advanced C++ topics:

-### Multi-threading
-I'll learn the basics of **multi-threading**, which will enable me to write programs that can perform multiple tasks concurrently, improving the performance of complex applications.

 ### GUI Development with Qt5
 Finally, I'll get started with **GUI development** using **Qt5**, learning to build interactive graphical user interfaces.
 This will allow me to create user-friendly applications with modern UI elements.